Shapurji Saklatvala

-Shapurji Dorabji Saklatvala (28 March 1874 – 16 January 1936) was a communist militant and British politician of Indian Parsi heritage.
+Shapurji Dorabji Saklatvala (28 March 1874 – 16 January 1936) was a communist and British politician of Indian Parsi heritage.
 He was the first person of Indian heritage to become a British Member of Parliament (MP) for the Labour Party and was also among the few members of the Communist Party of Great Britain (CPGB) to serve as an MP.

 Early years

 Shapurji Saklatvala was born on 28 March 1874 in Bombay (now Mumbai), India, the son of a merchant, Dorabji Saklatvala, and his wife Jerbai, a sister of Jamsetji (aka J.N.)
 Tata, the owner of India's largest commercial and industrial empire.
 He was educated at St. Xavier's School in Bombay before moving to St. Xavier's College for his collegiate education.

 He worked briefly as an iron and coal prospector for Tata successfully unearthing iron ore and coal deposits in the states of Jharkhand and Odisha (previously called Orissa).
 His health suffered with malaria which led to his moving to England in 1905 to convalesce and run Tata's Manchester office.
 He later joined Lincoln's Inn, although he left before qualifying as a barrister.